school of machines after hours

 about this IRL program

 Classes are 'in-person' meaning that they will be taking place at School of Machines in Berlin, Mitte.
-Students are invited to use the School of Machines studio workspace outside of class hours for school work, project completion, and collaboration during operational hours from 10am - 6pm.
+Students are invited to use the School of Machines studio workspace outside of class hours for school work, project completion, and collaboration during operational hours from 10am - 6pm daily.
+Additional hours can be arranged.

 about fees